AyuavnGautam/Machine-Translation-Model/README.md

 # Machine-Translation-Model
 using Tensorflow, Keras
-Translating text from English to Hindi using transformerbased model using attention mechanism.
+Translating text from English to Hindi using transformer based model using attention mechanism.